QubesOS/qubes-doc/VerifyingSignatures.md

 [​http://keys.qubes-os.org/keys/](http://keys.qubes-os.org/keys/)

-The developer keys are set to be valid for 1 year only, while the Qubes Master Singing Key has no expiration date.
+The developer keys are set to be valid for 1 year only, while the Qubes Master Signing Key has no expiration date.
 This key has been generated and is kept only within a special 'vault' machine that has no networking, and the private portion (hopefully) is never to leave this isolated machine.

 Verifying Qubes code
 --------------------